ZYJLiu/thirdweb-test/README.md

 ## NFT Minting and Staking using Thirdweb SDK

-- Connect with Phantom Wallet or Backpack
+- Connect to Devnet with Phantom Wallet or Backpack
 - Tested as Backpack xNFT using an Iframe

 https://www.youtube.com/watch?v=PaAp5qg6LLY&ab_channel=OhFun